 And it’s a tough one to answer because how we use our hands (and arms) should come naturally.
 Yes, it’s easy for me to say because I come from French ancestry.
 We (and I) tend to let our hands fly.

-For those of you who don’t come by this emotive way of speaking like I do, Here are three tips to get you started – with one caveat – don’t overthink it.
+For those of you who don’t come by this emotive way of speaking like I do, here are three tips to get you started.
+One caveat, though—don’t overthink it.

 1) You can simply place your arms and hands at your side.
 But if you’re not feeling at ease you’ll look like a wooden stickman.
 By touching your thumb and middle finger together it will help you ‘fake’ looking more natural and relaxed.